 The Thunder Bay suddenly roars back to life.
 Communication systems and main lighting come online as the turbolift opens, and Santiago hurries back to his seat.
 Without missing a beat, Serin says...

 "Bridge to Rozza.
-Are you fully operational Sir?"
+Are we fully operational Sir?"

 Santiago (His player chuckles at Selina's deadpan delivery of the line):